 Regardless of feature size application

-A typical application of RFS is parts of aircraft, medical equipment, automobile industry, electronic boards etc. But don’t assume that all parts of these industries are made following RFS.
-What I want to say is that those industries use more amount of RFS concept in the technical drawing due to the criticality of the product.
+A typical application of RFS is parts of aircraft, medical equipment, automobile industry, electronic boards, etc. But don’t assume that all parts of these industries are made following RFS.
+What I want to say is that those industries use more amount of the RFS concepts in the technical drawing due to the criticality of the product.

 Benefits Of Regardless of feature size